joseph-flinn/site/data/posts/0075-daily-journaling-report-2.md

     └── think-like-a-monk-2020.md
 ```

+As a quick note on the zettelkasten system, one of the driving ideas is to write a single contained
+original thought and then link it to other single thoughts that are related.
+The random alphanumeric
+files each have one of these thoughts.
+Over time and an accumulation of these, strings of connected
+thoughts--even between seemingly unrelated subjects--will form and can become the basis of a writing
+project.
+My literature notes are getting migrated from where they currently are in
+[Zotero](https://www.zotero.org) to the `$title-date.md` files for better linkability and searching.

-The main overhaul from the last version of the note taking system was the migration of the
+Now, back to the task management system.
+The main overhaul from the last version was the migration
-**Backlog** section of the Daily Notes to a centralized `./tasks.md`.
+of the **Backlog** section of the _Daily Notes_ to a centralized `./tasks.md`.

 ```
 # Backlog